Teneguía: 1971 eruption

 This vent was the source of a subaerial volcanic eruption in Spain, which occurred from October 26 to November 28, 1971.

 Earthquakes preceded the eruption.
 A tourist died as a result of severe intoxication caused by gas inhalation near the volcano after breaking the security cordon established to protect the population.
 The eruption caused some property damage to roads, crops, and homes.
 It also destroyed a beach, though a new one was later formed by natural means.
 Densely populated zones were not affected.
 The vent has since become an attraction for tourists and forms part of the Monumento Natural de Los Volcanes de Teneguía.
+Until the 2011–12 El Hierro eruption, this was the last volcanic eruption in Spain, and until the 2021 Cumbre Vieja volcanic eruption, the last volcanic eruption in Spain on land.